AndrewJJT/TheWall_C-/README.md

 # TheWall_C-
-- Small MVC web app for posting messages and comments
+- Small MVC web app for posting messages and comments by users

 Instructions for running the applicaion: